Ny-Ålesund: Transport and communications

-Ny-Ålesund has a road network which connects the buildings at the settlement, but this network does not extend beyond the settlement.
+Ny-Ålesund has a road network that connects the buildings at the settlement, but this network does not extend beyond the settlement.
 Off-road motorized transport is prohibited on bare ground, but snowmobiles are used extensively during winter—both for commercial and recreational activities.
 Ny-Ålesund Harbour is operated by Kings Bay.
 In addition to serving the research community, it is open to commercial and recreational vessels.
-It has one large berth which is International Ship and Port Facility Security Code compliant and is commonly used by cruise ships.
-To reach the Zeppelin Station, located at 485 m above mean sea level, there is an aerial tramway which runs up Zeppelinfjellet.
+It has one large berth that is International Ship and Port Facility Security Code compliant and is commonly used by cruise ships.
+To reach the Zeppelin Station, located at 485 m above mean sea level, there is an aerial tramway that runs up Zeppelinfjellet.

 Ny-Ålesund Airport, Hamnerabben consists of a single 808 m long and 30 m wide gravel runway, located northwest of the settlement.
 It features a 30 by 75 m apron and aerodrome flight information service, but lacks a terminal and hangar facilities.
 Kings Bay charters Lufttransport to fly two to four weekly flights using a Dornier 228 aircraft to Svalbard Airport, Longyear.
 Tickets are only available after permission from Kings Bay.
 Svalbard Rocket Range is a launch site for sounding rockets.
 Owned by Andøya Rocket Range, its high latitude makes it well-suited for launching rockets to investigate Earth's magnetic field.
 It is the world's northernmost launch site.

 From the implementation of the Svalbard Undersea Cable System in 2003 Ny-Ålesund had a twin 155 megabits per second microwave connection to Longyearbyen.
 Two redundant fiber pairs were laid in 2014, increasing capacity to 10 gigabits per second.
 The fiber line is owned by Uninett and cost NOK 90 million (roughly €9.2 million) to install.
 The very-long-baseline interferometry station at Hamnerabben is sensitive to electromagnetic radiation in certain frequencies.
 Thus there is enforced a 20 km exclusion zone for devices transmitting at between 2.1 and 2.5 GHz.
 The ban includes mobile telephones, Bluetooth, Wi-Fi and other wireless devices.
 Telenor Maritim Radio operates a VHF maritime radio transmitted in Ny-Ålesund, which is remotely controlled from Bodø Radio.